Summer Learning 2024

 Art & Communication ~Mr. Crackel

 Week two, students took their invention to the next level.
 They began construction of a service truck built around their initial invention from week one.
+Students will continue to build and play the role of entrepreneur as they finish construction of their service truck.
 Their service truck is designed to have a positive impact on human and animal lives.
-Students also designed an app to help support & organize their service truck.
-A carefully designed logo and slogan have been added for marketing purposes.
-These kids have some amazing ideas!
+They are very creative with their business name and designs.
+Students also visited Full Blast and enjoyed the water slides, swimming, and sun.

 From,